 You’ll have several opportunities to enroll in Medicare or change your coverage.
 It’s important to note the dates so you don’t miss the chance to make any changes you need.

 Your first opportunity to enroll in Medicare plans in North Dakota is a 7-month window around your 65th birthday.
 You can begin the enrollment process 3 months before your birthday.
 It continues during your birth month and for 3 months after your birthday.

-After you’ve enrolled in Medicare, you’ll have two opportunities per year to reevaluate your current coverage, make changes to your plans, switch to an Advantage plan, or leave an Advantage plan and return to original Medicare North Dakota.
+After you’ve enrolled in Medicare, you’ll have two opportunities per year to reevaluate your current coverage, make changes to your plans, switch to a Medicare Advantage plan, or leave a Medicare Advantage plan and return to original Medicare North Dakota.

 During the general enrollment period from January 1 to March 31 and the open enrollment period from October 15 to December 7, you can make changes to your coverage.
 Note that Medicare Advantage open enrollment also occurs from January 1 to March 31.